Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: Experimental setup

 \section{Experimental setup}

-The empirical basis for this study is the ICBHI17 respiratory sound database \cite{rocha2018ICBHIDatabase}, a widely-used resource in respiratory disease research since its release at the 2017 International Conference on Biomedical and Health Informatics (ICBHI).
-Sourced from multiple locations, including Portugal and Greece, the dataset ensures a diverse subject representation.
+The empirical foundation of this study relies on the ICBHI17 respiratory sound database \cite{rocha2018ICBHIDatabase}, which has been widely utilized in respiratory disease research since its introduction at the 2017 International Conference on Biomedical and Health Informatics (ICBHI).
+Collected from multiple locations, including Portugal and Greece, the dataset provides a broad representation of subjects.